Karen Traviss: Star Wars

 In addition to creating her own fictional settings, Traviss has written novels using existing intellectual property—particularly in the Star Wars universe.
 Traviss wrote the Republic Commando series, beginning with Hard Contact in 2004 and continuing with Triple Zero (2006), True Colors (2007), and Order 66 (2008).
 In 2009, a related novel featuring the same characters was released (Star Wars Imperial Commando: 501st).

 In addition to the Republic Commando Series, Traviss was one of three authors retained by Lucasfilm and Del Rey Books to pen a nine novel series called Legacy of the Force (the other two authors were Aaron Allston and Troy Denning).
 Her three contributions to the series are Legacy of the Force: Bloodlines (2006), Legacy of the Force: Sacrifice (2007) and Legacy of the Force: Revelation (2008).
-Thematically, her work within the Star Wars universe has frequently centered on Mandalorians and their culture.
+Thematically, her work within the Star Wars universe has frequently centered on Mandalorians and their language, culture and history.
 In particular, her Republic Commando novels have explored themes of identity with regards to clone troopers, their Mandalorian heritage, and their interaction with Jedi leadership.
 Traviss has since parted from Del Rey due to creative differences.